 What Type of Relationship Do You Want?

-Is this date something you hope grows into something long-term and real, or is it just casual, and maybe even a fling?
-If it is the latter, a casual relationship really does not require full disclosure, there is no rush to let that out.
-For a date with potential however, you have to be careful about how you handle this discussion.
+Is this date something you hope grows into something long-term and real, or is it just casual and maybe even a fling?
+If it is the latter, a casual relationship really does not require full disclosure, and there is no rush to let that out.
+However, for a date with potential, you have to be careful about how you handle this discussion.

 Be Honest and Upfront